Top 15 Destinations in Southeast Asia

 OUR PICK #6

 The world's third largest island is an ecological treasure trove, home to ancient rainforests, thousands of species of plant, varied ecosystems and endemic jungle animals.
 The most iconic of these species is the utterly charming orangutan, an endangered ape that is native to Borneo.
 They are known for their distinctive reddish hair and widely reported intelligence but due to the loss of their habitat, numbers of these wonderful creatures are declining rapidly.
-The best place to see orangutans is at the Sepilok Orangutan Rehabilitation Centre, located near the town of Sepilok in Borneo's eastern state of Sabah.
-Seeing these fuzzy apes up close is a highlight of any trip to Borneo.
+The Sepilok Orangutan Rehabilitation Centre is one of the most important conservation hubs for the orangutan in Borneo.
+They care for orangutans in trouble (victims of deforestation etc) before releasing as many as possible into safe habitats under legal protection from loggers.
+It's an amazing place to visit and support during your trip.

 OUR PICK #7